Updated April 10, 2025

 Magic Leap has ingeniously crafted a mobile-first website that utilizes captivating parallax scrolling to breathe life into their exquisite illustrations.
 This strategic choice aligns with the fact that mobile devices currently account for a substantial 58.5% of global internet usage, making it a sensible approach.

-Source: Magic Jump
+Source: Magic Leap

 Magic Leap ensures a uniform user experience across all devices, except for one notable difference: the inclusion of microcopy guiding users to scroll.
 While present on desktop computers and tablets, this guidance is omitted from mobile devices, as scrolling is intuitive for users in that context.